hayk96/my-slate/docs/web/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Prometheus API
 ---

 # Introduction